 The ESL certification program consists of 18 credits, and coursework occurs during one summer and the following academic year (see program structure below).
 Thus the program always begins in June.
 Fall and spring coursework is offered in “teacher hours,” and tied to practice.
-The Master’s degree requires 24 credits, plus a thesis and defense (complete information on graduate program requirements and application procedures can be viewed at C&I Grad Programs).
+The Master’s degree requires 30 credits, plus a project/thesis and defense (complete information on graduate program requirements and application procedures can be viewed at C&I Grad Programs).
 All credits taken for certification apply toward the Master's Degree.
-Remaining credits and thesis work are undertaken after the completion of the certification program (see diagram below).
+Remaining credits can be earned either before or after the certification coursework, and thesis work is undertaken after successful completion of all other credits (see diagram below).

 Potential applicants must have:

 - WI core classroom license (EC, MC, EA, or secondary math, science, social studies, English/language arts)

 - Minimum GPA of 3.0 on the last 60 credits of the undergraduate degree.

 - Experience learning another language (this may be fulfilled by a minimum of 2 years of High School foreign language study, one year of college foreign language study).